Forien/foundryvtt-forien-quest-log/README.md

 - Show quest tracker to players with icon in quest tracker header (for GM).
 - Ability to set quest tracker to transparent via fill icon in app header.
 - Expanded language / translation support.

-The minor `0.7.11` update to FQL:

-- Corrects a new compatibility warning that came up w/ the 10.285 Foundry release.
-- Provides workarounds for various misbehaving game systems (Gurps / L5R).
-- Refines the "show quest log to players" feature showing the players the specific quest status tab the GM currently has selected.
-- Adds a Dutch language translation.

 ## Usage